-This course explores the history of relations between Texts and Technology.
-Throughout, we examine how various technologies have influenced the nature of texts they produce, and engage in methods drawing on digital humanities, media archaeology, software and platform studies, and digital archival research.
-PR: Graduate standing or C.I.
+This course explores the history of relations between Texts and Technology as mediators of human language and thought.
+Throughout, we examine how various technologies have influenced the nature of texts they produce, and engage in methods drawing on paleography, book history, digital humanities, media archaeology, software and platform studies, and digital archival research

+Pre-Req: Graduate standing or C.I.